Comedian Dan Alten to perform at Appcycled

 “Every time we’ve done it, it’s always been a great time,” said Alten.

-Joining Alten on stage, he said, will be comics from Louisville as well as comics from Huntington, West Virginia.
+Joining Alten on stage, he said, will be comics from Louisville as well as comics from Huntington, W.V.

 Beer from Broken Throne Brewery will be available for purchase, he added.